5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 5. Export the file as `SSDT-XPRW.aml`, add it to the `EFI/OC/ACPI` folder and your `config.plist`.
 6. Save and reboot.

-#### Testing and veryfing
+#### Testing and verifying
 - Reduce the time until the machine enters sleep automatically in the Energy Options to one minute
 - Wait until the machine tries to enter sleep on its own.
 That's important to trigger the General Purpose Event.
 - If the patch works, the system will enter and stay in sleep.
-- If it doesn't work, it will wake immedieately after entering sleep.
+- If it doesn't work, it will wake immediately after entering sleep.
 - In this case, try the "old method" explained below.

 ### Method 2: using `SSDT-PRW0.aml` (no GPRW/UPRW)